francescomalatesta/slacky/readme.md

 ## Install

-The keyword for this project is "easy".
+The keyword for this little project is "easy".
 All you will need to do is to execute:

 `composer create-project francescomalatesta/slacky`

 and nothing more.

-## Configuration

-To write.
+If you have already added a Slack access token to your `.env` file, there's nothing more to do.

+Otherwise, you will be asked for it.

+**Important:** if you don't know what an access token is, just generate it [on this page](https://api.slack.com/docs/oauth-test-tokens).